Telemarketing and phone scams.

 Telemarketing is big business for scammers.
 The Department of Justice tags the losses from telemarketing scammers at $40 billion dollars a year.
-One in six Americans is victimized, and a sizable majority is 50 or older.
+One in six Americans is victimized, and a sizable majority is aged 50 or older.
 The broad categories of telemarketing fraud include identity theft; lottery and sweepstakes scams; the sale of undelivered or worthless goods; and investment and credit card fraud.

 Telemarketers have a broad reach among seniors.
-Here’s the reason seniors are so desirable: They make twice as many purchases over the phone as the rest of us.
+Here’s the reason seniors are so desirable: they make twice as many purchases over the phone as the rest of us.
 Telemarketing fraud has also flourished because it is not a risky crime.
 There’s no face-to-face.
 There’s no paper trail.
 The calls are hard to trace.
 Furthermore, once a victim falls for it, the damage multiplies as their name is shared with other scammers looking for easy targets.

 Telemarketing scams often involve offers of free products or prizes, low-cost vacations, sweepstakes, super-charged vitamins, and health care products.
-Typically, the scammer will say something along the lines of “you must act now or you can’t afford to miss this no-risk, high profit offer.”
+Typically, the scammer will say something along the lines of “you must act now" or "you can’t afford to miss this no-risk, high profit offer.”
 Do not respond to any of this.
 These are warning signs that you should hang up the phone.

 In the case of sweepstakes scams, the victims are told the money is theirs, but first they must wire money in fees and taxes before collecting their winnings.
 Remember, that’s not how you pay taxes, or how real lottery winnings are managed.

 Telemarketing scammers can take the threatening approach as well.
 Scammers make harassing phone calls to their victims, posing as representatives from government agencies or law firms.
 They tell their victims they’re behind in payments.
 Often the caller has accurate information about their victims, including social security numbers, addresses, birth dates, bank account numbers, and even the names of relatives and friends.
-The scammer claims to be collecting a debt, but won’t provide specific details.
+The scammers claim to be collecting a debt, but won’t provide specific details.
 They are generally aggressive in tone, and relentless in repeated calls.
 In some cases, victims are threatened with physical violence if they don’t pay up.Remember, a representative from a government agency does not call up and harass people over the phone to pay up debts.

 What you should do:

 Telemarketing schemes frequently take advantage of older people’s generosity and interest in helping others.
-Watch out for Charity Scams.
+Watch out for charity scams.
 In this type of fraud, fake charities emerge quickly following a natural disaster to “help” the victims.
 The victim is asked to send or wire or give cash immediately.

 What you should do: